-Coordination disorders result from malfunction of the cerebellum, the part of the brain that coordinates voluntary movements.
+Coordination disorders result from malfunction of the cerebellum, the part of the brain that coordinates voluntary movements and controls balance.

 The cerebellum is the part of the brain most involved in coordinating sequences of movements.
 It also controls balance and posture.
 Anything that damages the cerebellum can lead to loss of coordination (ataxia).